 - 12.1 Although the site is not in Flood Zones 2 or 3, given the topography of the site, the development would need to ensure that it does not result in an increased risk of flooding to the houses that are at a lower ground level than the site.
 SuDS features are shown on the layout in line with KDR of Policy 6.1.
 A Flood Risk Assessment and Drainage Strategy (FRA) was submitted as part of the outline planning application which identified and assessed the risks from all forms of flooding to and from the development and demonstrated how these flood risks will be managed. - 12.2 A condition was attached to the outline planning permission for the submission of a detailed surface water drainage scheme based on the principles set forward by the approved Flood Risk Assessment and Drainage Strategy.
-It is therefore considered that details will be considered as part of the formal discharge of the relevant condition attached to the outline planning permission 20/00844/OUT.
+The submitted details include the provision of an attenuation tank to the north west of the site to control surface water flows from within the site into the existing sewer in Lynncroft via a new manhole.
+Foul sewage will also be discharged into the existing sewer in Lynccroft via a new manhole.
+These details have been considered acceptable by Nottinghamshire County Council as the Lead Flood Authority as part of the formal discharge of the relevant condition attached to the outline planning permission 20/00844/OUT.